 Metropolitan Medical Scheme

 South Africa’s health system is made up of the large public sector as well as the private sector.
+Open medical aids such as Metropolitan medical scheme are part of the private sector healthcare landscape.

 Healthcare can be anything from the most basic offered by the state to highly specialised private health services.